Imagination Games For Toddlers

 It encourages creativity by offering a secure environment for children to act out scenarios of their choosing, including ones they would not be able to encounter in real life.
 For example, a 5-year-old who cannot go out to dine without her parents might organize a fake tea party at home with a friend through creative play.
 It also allows toddlers to learn about other people’s views, such as what Daddy may think while they play house.

-It encourages physical growth while having fun.
-Hand-eye coordination is improved through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
+It encourages physical growth while having fun (ego state).
+Hand-eye coordination is improve (growth mindset)d through activities such as putting a doll’s arms through her jacket sleeves and learning to move and control her hands in different ways.
 Galloping about on toy horses promotes gross motor development and coordination.

 It allows children to practice and enhance their linguistic and social abilities simply by being around and talking to other children.